MicrosoftDocs/m365copilot-docs/docs/ttk-declarative-copilot-getting-started.md

     > [!NOTE]
     >
     > * Replace `https://contoso.sharepoint.com/sites/ProductSupport` with your SharePoint site URL.
+    > * URLs should be full path to SharePoint items (site, document library, folder, or file).
+You can use the "Copy direct link" option in SharePoint to get the full path or files and folders.
+To achieve this, right-click on the file or folder and select **Details**.
+Navigate to **Path** and click on the copy icon.
     > * Not specifying the `items_by_url` array will default to the entire corpus of OneDrive and SharePoint content available to the logged in user.

 ### [Teams Toolkit](#tab/ttk)